How do I adopt a child in Guernsey?

 applicants may decide to withdraw themselves.
 They also may be

-deferred or counselled out by agreement if HSSD has concerns that
+deferred or counselled out by agreement if HSC has

-their application is not viable.
-If there is a lack of agreement
+concerns that their application is not viable.
+If there is a lack

-about the viability of the application following the acceptance of
+of agreement about the viability of the application following the

-a formal application, the social worker may present a brief report
+acceptance of a formal application, the social worker may present a

-to the Adoption and Permanency Panel and seek a view as to whether
+Panel and seek a view as to whether the assessment should

-In the event that HSSD decides not to continue the assessment or
+In the event that HSC decides not to continue the

-declines to approve following a full assessment there is an
+assessment or declines to approve following a full assessment there

 Applicant(s) are expected to make themselves available for a